lukeraymonddowning/valid-variants-of-validating-validation/README.md

 # Valid Variants of Validating Validation

-A talk originally prepared for [Laracon Online](https://laracon.net) on September 14, 2022.
+A talk originally given at [Laracon Online](https://laracon.net) on September 14, 2022.

 The talk covers three valid ways of testing validation and controller logic in Laravel applications: